Gogmagog (giant): Later versions

 Thus according to the Middle English prose version of the Brut, known as the Chronicles of England, Albina was the daughter of Syrian king named Diodicias, from whom Gogmagog and Laugherigan and the other giants of Albion are descended.
 These giants lived in caves and hills until being conquered by Brutus' party arriving in "Tottenesse" (Totnes, Devon).
-A later chapter describes Gogmagog's combat Corineus (Middle English:Coryn) "at Totttenes", more or less as according to Geoffrey.
+A later chapter describes Gogmagog's combat with Corineus (Middle English: Coryn) "at Totttenes", more or less as according to Geoffrey.
 Gogmagog was the tallest of these giants; Coryn in comparison was at least the largest man from the waist upward among Brutus's crew.
 Caxton's printed edition, The Cronycles of Englond (1482), closely matches this content.

-Raphael Holinshed also localizes the event of the "leape of Gogmagog" at Dover, But William Camden in his 1586 work Brittannia locates it on Plymouth Hoe, perhaps following Richard Carew's Survey of Cornwall.
+Raphael Holinshed also localises the event of the "leape of Gogmagog" at Dover, but William Camden in his 1586 work Brittannia locates it on Plymouth Hoe, perhaps following Richard Carew's Survey of Cornwall.
 Carew describes "the portraiture of two men, one bigger, the other lesser.. (whom they term "Gogmagog") which was cut upon the ground at the Hawe (i.e. The Hoe) in Plymouth...".
 These figures were first recorded in 1495 and were destroyed by the construction of the Royal Citadel in 1665.

 Michael Drayton's Poly-Olbion preserves the tale as well:

 Guardians of London

 The Lord Mayor's account of Gogmagog says that the Roman Emperor Diocletian had thirty-three wicked daughters.
 He found thirty-three husbands for them to curb their wicked ways; they chafed at this, and under the leadership of the eldest sister, Alba, they murdered their husbands.
 For this crime they were set adrift at sea; they washed ashore on a windswept island, which they named "Albion"—after Alba.
 Here they coupled with demons and gave birth to a race of giants, whose descendants included Gog and Magog.
 The effigies of two giants were recorded in 1558 at the coronation of Elizabeth I and were described as "Gogmagot the Albion" and "Corineus the Britain".
 These, or similar figures, made of "wickerwork and pasteboard" made regular appearances in the Lord Mayor's Show thereafter, although they became known as Gog and Magog over the years.
 New figures were carved from pine in 1709 by Captain Richard Saunders and displayed in the Guildhall until 1940 when they were destroyed in an air-raid; they were replaced by David Evans in 1953.

-Images of Gog and Magog (depicted as giants) are carried by Lord Mayors of the City of London in a traditional procession in the Lord Mayor's Show each year on the second Saturday of November.
+Images of Gog and Magog (depicted as giants) are carried before Lord Mayors of the City of London in a traditional procession in the Lord Mayor's Show each year on the second Saturday of November.